yanivmo/shuz/README.md

 - `warn` - Outputs a menasing message.
 - `error` - Outputs a scary message.
 - `fail` - Outputs a message and kills the script.
+- `assert` - Outputs a message and kills the script if the previous command failed.

 ### Terminal colors